What is Joint Providership?

-Joint providership is when two organizations, an ACCME accredited provider and a non-ACCME accredited provider jointly develop and implement a CME activity.
-The accredited provider (CME Outfitters) must take responsibility for a CME activity when it is presented in cooperation with a non-accredited institution or organization.
-An ACCME defined commercial interest cannot take the role of the non-accredited entity in a joint providership relationship.
+As defined by the ACCME, Joint providership is when two organizations, an accredited provider and a non-accredited provider jointly develop and implement an accredited activity.
+The accredited provider (CME Outfitters) assumes responsibility for any CE activity when it is presented in cooperation with a non-accredited institution or organization.
+An ACCME-defined ineligible company (commercial interest) cannot take the role of the non-accredited entity in a joint provider relationship.

 What are the fees to become a joint provider with CME Outfitters?

-CME Outfitters personalizes every proposal for each client based on their needs.
-Please contact Whitney Faler, Director of Accreditation, to discuss your educational activities and the services you need.
+CME Outfitters offers a broad range of services to enhance your educational goals.
+Since no two educational initiatives are the same, CME Outfitters will personalize every proposal for each client based on their needs.
+Please contact CMEO Joint Providership (JointProvidership@CMEOutfltters.com) to discuss your vision for educational activities and the services CME Outfitters may provide.

-I've seen CME providers charge a per participant fee and it's difficult to know exactly how many will attend my meeting to know my final cost.
+I've seen CE providers charge a per participant fee and it's difficult to know exactly how many will attend my meeting to know my final cost.
 Does CME Outfitters charge fees like this?

 No!
 Unlike other providers, CME Outfitters does not charge a per participant fee.
 You will not see an additional bill if you have higher attendance than expected.
 We’ll be cheering for your success, not charging you for it.